Taiwan loses two fighter jets in apparent collision, third such crash in six months

 Taiwan's Defence Ministry has warned Chinese aircraft, including drones, are flying repeatedly in Taiwan's air defence identification zone, seeking to wear out Taiwan's air force.

-(Reporting by Ben Blanchard; Additional reporting by Yimou Lee; Editing by Nick Macfie)
+(Reporting by Ben Blanchard; Additional reporting by Yimou Lee; Editing by Nick Macfie and Chizu Nomiyama)

 ((ben.blanchard@thomsonreuters.com;))